kevinchampion/jquery-omniselect/README.md

 * `itemLabel` - Takes a callback wtih a single parameter `item`.
 Should return the label that is displayed in the list of results.
 * `itemValue` - Takes a callback with a single parameter `item`.
 Should return the value that gets set on the input field when the item is selected.
 * `renderItem` - Takes a callback with three parameters `label`, `id`, and `index`.
 Returns a string or element to be appended to the results list.
 In most cases you'll want this to be a `li` element.
 If you're specifying this callback, you should probably also specify `itemId` and/or `itemValue`.
+* `timeout` - Integer, milliseconds delay that occurs after input events are triggered before the function that renders and removes the autocomplete dropdown fires.
+Defaults to 300.

 You can also bind to the following events: